Muay Thai training in Thailand: a list of things that you should know

 For those who are planning to come to Thailand but are not convinced yet - life is not very expensive there either:

-the accommodation is pretty cheap too.
-For the first month of stay, I have rented a room in the hotel with a swimming pool for one month for around £300/$430.
+- Accommodation is pretty cheap too.
+For the first month of my stay, I rented a room in the hotel with a swimming pool for one month for around £300/$430.
 You can pay much less of course if you rent a room in a shared house.
-Just be sure that you find a place which is not too far from skytrain or MRT station
+Just be sure that you find a place that is not too far from Skytrain or an MRT station.

-Clubbing and pubbing may be more pricey - 150-250 baht for a pint (around £3-£5, $4-$7) and around £10/$15 entrance fee depends on the location.
-Some famous night clubs like The Levels or Insanity are more expensive than the rest - but hey, you are going there for a Muay Thai training, am I right?
+- Clubbing may be more pricey: 150-250 baht for a pint (around £3-£5, $4-$7), and around £10/$15 entrance fee depending on the location.
+Some famous clubs like The Levels or Insanity are more expensive than the rest.